NapierDanel/SET08103Group15/README.md

-32 requierments out of 32 have been met
+32 requierments out of 32 have been met, which is 100%

 | ID | Name  | Met  | Screenshot  |